-- Cultural heritage development,

-- Village schemes,

-- MICE and business tourism,

-- The food and evening entertainment provision,

-- A broadened range of visitor accommodation oriented towards the interest and preferences of target market segments,

-- Rural and agri-tourism, and

-- Events and festivals;

-and facilitated through improvements to access around the County, and public realm enhancement.

-4. The development of an extensive range of attractions and activities will need to be marketed using appropriate tools on a product: market matching basis to primary segments, as follows:
+- Cultural heritage development, - Village schemes, - MICE and business tourism. - The food and evening entertainment provision, - A broadened range of visitor accommodation oriented towards the interest and preferences of target market segments, - Rural and agri-tourism, and - Events and festivals (including a regional arts festival and facilitated through improvements to access around the County, and public realm enhancement). - 4.
+In recognition of the fact that South Dublin has two diverse but equally important markets business and leisure/recreation the development of an extensive range of attractions and activities will need to be marketed using appropriate tools on a product: market matching basis to primary segments, as follows: